EngReem85/BaseAgent/README.md

 ---

- as part of the SDAIA Advanced AI & Machine Learning program.
+ as part of the SDAIA ASDAIA Building Gen AI Apps program.
 All code is open-source and available for educational and commercial use.